hollyrobillard/Weather-React-App/README.md

 # Weather-React-App

-This weather search engine is created using React!
+This weather search engine was created using React!
 Enjoy!

 ☀☀☀☀☀